Thenlie/employee-tracker/README.md

   You can start this application with the command `npm start` or `node script.js`.
 Once you start the application you will be given a set of prompts to choose from.
 Use these to view and build out your employee database!

+  *NOTE:* If an employees manager is set to 'null' that means they are a manager.
+When creating an employee, set the manager to null to make them a manager.

   ## License